-In an increasingly competitive market, this section looks at how to make sure your job application does the job:
+In an increasingly competitive market, this workbook looks at how to make sure your job application gets you to the next stage in a recruitment process:

-- putting together an excellent resume
+- Putting together an excellent resume.

-- identifying and summarising your strengths
+- Identifying and summarising your strengths.

-- highlighting your experience and achievements
+- Highlighting your experience and achievements.

-- crafting an impressive cover letter
+- Crafting an impressive cover letter.

-- answering the application requirements
+- Answering the application requirements.

-- meeting a government selection criteria
+- Meeting a government selection criteria.